 The Heldendenkmal der Roten Armee (Heroes Monument of the Red Army) commemorates the thousands of Soviet soldiers who lost their lives during the Vienna offensive that eventually led to the “liberation” of the city.

 (Liberation appears in quotation marks for a reason, since it depends on your perspective of Austrian culpability and acquiescence concerning Nazi occupation.
-Many argue the city was conquered not liberated.
+Some argue the city was conquered not liberated.
 But let’s not get into that debate!)

 (Street fighting on April 7th, 1945 in front of damaged stalls at the Naschmarkt in a 1946 watercolour by Karl Hornstein; Wien Museum Inv.-Nr.
 72608; excerpt reproduced with permission under the terms of the CC0 licence)